 The New York Housing Conference (NYHC) is statewide affordable housing policy and advocacy organization.
 Our mission is to advance City, State and Federal policies and funding to support the development and preservation of decent and affordable housing for all New Yorkers through our broad-based coalition.

-FEDERAL TAX REFORM
+TAX CREDIT AND BOND REFORM

 Create Volume Cap Reallocation Pool to Preserve Public Housing

 Modify IRS code Section 146 to permit the creation of a re-allocation pool for unused tax-exempt bonds.
 The IRS may redeploy volume cap to states by request and base the program on the LIHTC rules for the purposes of applying revenues to finance improvements addressing deferred maintenance in public housing.

 In addition to $200 million allocated in the statewide housing plan to be distributed over 5 years, NYCHA should receive $500 million in additional combined support from NY State and NYC annually for strategic capital needs.

 Allocate Funding for Senior Housing Resident Service Coordinator Program

 Last year New York State created its first dedicated capital funding stream for affordable senior housing, allocating $125 million over 5 years.
 However, the State also needs to fund the Resident Service Coordinator Program in order for senior housing to be properly implemented.
 We ask that $10 million be appropriated for the Resident Service Coordinator Program, to enhance service coordination in existing and new senior housing that includes an array of services that assist residents to remain independent by emphasizing wellness and healthy aging.